OpenSecuritySummit/oss2018/content/participant/tickets/timo-pagel.md

 regonline       :
 pre-summit      :
 status          : add details
+sessions:
-sessions: Creation of Security Buttons, Creating Appsec metrics and visualisation, Integrating Security Tools in the SDL using OWASP DevSecOps Studio notes :
+  - Creation of Security Buttons
+  - Creating Appsec metrics and visualisation
+  - Integrating Security Tools in the SDL using OWASP DevSecOps Studio notes :
 # add a comma delimited list of the Working Sessions you would like to attend in the meta above (use the session's title) e.g. sessions: Security Playbooks Diagrams, Hackathon Daily Sessions